NatAug62/The-Invisible-Hand/controller/CONVENTIONS.md

 ### Naming Styles
 * Module names - Modules should have short, all-lowercase names.
 Underscores may be used if it improves readability.
 For example, `utils`
 * Class names - Class names should use the CapWords/CamelCase convention.
 For example, `MyCustomClass`
-* Function and Variable names - Function and variable names should be lowercase with words separated by underscores as needed to improve readability.
-For example, `my_var`
+* Function and Variable names - Function and variable names will use lowerCamelCase.
+For example, `myVar` and `myFunction`
 * Constants - Constants are usually defined at the module level and are written in all capital letters with underscores separated words.
 For example, `MAX_VAL` and `TOTAL`

 ## Docstrings